ret2pop/roundlings/README.md

 This is kind of a tensorflow hello world for me in the sense that I created this for practice.
 Therefore, don't expect much!

+## Basics
+The red circles are roundlings, the green circles are food, and everything else is a protein.